Lingering injuries,

 Chronic Pain is a Global Crisis!

-In 2011, 100 million adults in the US alone suffered from chronic pain.
+100 million adults in the US alone suffer from chronic pain.
 That's almost 50% of American adults.
-Chronic pain affects 1.5 billion people globally (1 in 5!)
+Chronic pain affects 1.5 billion people globally.

-In the United States, chronic pain affects more people and has a greater economic cost than heart disease, diabetes and cancer combined.
-The cost of Chronic Pain in the US has increased 1035% in the past 25 years.
+In the U.S., chronic pain affects more people and has a greater economic cost than heart disease, diabetes and cancer combined.
+The cost of chronic pain in the US has increased 1035% in the past 25 years.

 And unfortunately, reputable science shows that conventional treatments to chronic pain provide little help.